 The slow, yet deliberate, shift in professional attitudes might be enhanced in several ways.
 Medical students could be exposed to a more accurate representation of the population while in school, rendering them better prepared to deal with their patients realistically.
 Research, unless focused on a gender-specific concerns such as menopause or prostrate cancer, would be better able to generalize results to the entire population from data gathered by means of a truly representative sample.
 Support of activist groups lobbying for equity in research funding could foster more accurate research methods and political alliance with these same groups might serve to enhance the establishment of women in decision-making roles as well.
 Most importantly, women themselves need to become informed health consumers, assertively dealing with those physicians and agencies that choose to negate, marginalize, or ignore their complaints and/or concerns.

 Inasmuch as health care policies and attitudes reflect the values of a culture, no enduring change will be seen until women are as valued and respected as men are.
 As with other social issues, change is slow.
 Biases and prejudices gathered over a lifetime are difficult, if not impossible, to alter.
-Until such time as both women and men are treated with the dignity and respect deserved, these attitudes will continue to divide us along sexual lines and negatively impact health care - especially for women.
+Until such time as both women and men are treated with the dignity and respect deserved, these gender-biased attitudes will continue to divide us along sexual lines and negatively impact health care - especially for women.
 To this end, the struggle for equality must continue.

 Borges, S. and Waitzkin, H. (1995).
 Women’s narratives in primary care medical encounters.
 Women and Health 23 (1): 29-53.